 In China, especially before the institutional reforms in 2017, nearly all state-owned institutions held administrative ranks.
 These ranks were standardized from top to bottom and applied across all 31 provinces, municipalities, and autonomous regions within the mainland.
-This administrative rank system extended beyond Party and government officials, encompassing institutions such as public schools, hospitals, research organizations, and state-owned enterprises.
+This administrative rank system extended beyond Party and government offices, encompassing institutions such as schools, hospitals, research organizations, and state-owned enterprises.
 From primary school principals to university Party secretaries, and from township health clinics to hospital directors in Beijing, all adhered to the same administrative rank system.
-This system consisted of five levels, corresponding to China's administrative hierarchy: national level, provincial level, prefectural level, county-level, and township-level.
+This system consisted of five levels, corresponding to China's administrative hierarchy: national level, provincial level, prefecture level, county level, and township level.
 Figure 1 provides an illustration of this hierarchical structure.

 Excluding the military, administrative institutions in China primarily operated within four parallel branches: the Party, the National People's Congress (NPC), the government, and the Chinese People's Political Consultative Conference (CPPCC).
 Each branch had its own subordinate departments and lower-level administrative institutions.
 Typically, the head of a department in a higher-level administrative institution held the same administrative rank as the chief official of the corresponding lower-level administrative institution.
-For example, within the government branch, the head of the Finance Department of provincial government held the same rank as the mayor of a prefecture-level city.
-Similarly, within a province, the Party secretary (the head of the Party branch), the chairman of the NPC (the head of the NPC branch), the governor (the head of the government branch), and the chairman of the CPPCC (the head of the CPPCC branch) all held the same rank known as the "zhengshengji", or the full provincial level.
-Focusing on the provincial level, vice positions within these four branches, such as vice Party secretary and vice governor, vice chairman of the NPC, and vice chairman of the CPPCC, held the rank of "fushengji", or the vice-provincial-level.
-Figure 2 and Figure 3 illustrate the positions within the Party branch and the government branch at various levels.
+For example, within the government branch, the head of the Finance Department at the provincial level held the same rank as the mayor of a prefecture-level city.
+Similarly, at the provincial level, the Party secretary (the head of the Party branch), the Chairman of the NPC (the head of the NPC branch), the Governor (the head of the government branch), and the Chairman of the CPPCC (the head of the CPPCC branch) all held the same rank known as the "zhengshengji," or the provincial level.
+Focusing on the provincial level, vice positions within these four branches, such as vice Party Secretary and vice Governor, vice Chairman of the NPC, and vice Chairman of the CPPCC, held the rank of "fushengji," or the vice provincial level.
+Figure 2 and Figure 3 illustrate the positions within the Party branch and the Government branch at various levels.

-At the legal level, the heads of departments under these four branches held the same rank as the Party secretary, NPC chairman, governor, and CPPCC chairman of the lowerlevel administrative institution.
+At the legal level, the heads of departments under these four branches held the same rank as the Party Secretary, NPC Chairman, Governor, and CPPCC Chairman of the lowerlevel administrative institution.
 However, it's important to note that Party leaders at the corresponding rank, while their administrative rank might match that of other administrative branch leaders, always held a higher political status.
 In practice, Party department heads often concurrently held the position of standing member of the Party committee, granting them a higher rank even than regular deputy officials in the government.
 For example, the head of the organization department of the provincial Party committee typically also served as a standing member of the provincial Party committee, which came with greater political privileges than regular vice governors.

-While Party department head ranks surpassed those of their counterparts in the government, such as the head of the organization department of the provincial Party committee having a higher rank than the head of the financial department of the provincial government, the Party secretary and the governor usually held the same rank at the provincial level.
-Similarly, in most cases at the prefecture-city level, the Party secretary and the mayor also held the same rank, known as the "zhengtingji", or the prefectural level.
+While Party department head ranks surpassed those of their counterparts in the government, such as the head of the organization department of the provincial Party committee having a higher rank than the head of the financial department of the provincial government, the Party secretary and the Governor usually held the same rank at the provincial level.
+Similarly, in most cases at the prefecture-city level, the Party secretary and the mayor also held the same rank, known as the "zhengtingji," or the prefectural level.
 Theoretically, the Party secretary was responsible for Party affairs and cadre selection, while the mayor tended to focus more on economic activities.
 However, given the Party's comprehensive control, particularly over administrative institutions at the prefecture-level city or lower, this distinction might not be very pronounced in practice.